TheLancashireman/Joat/README.md

 ## How it works

-A standard 2x16 LCD of VFD display provides visual output.
+A standard 2x16 LCD or VFD display provides visual output.
 The LiquidCrystal class is used in 4-bit mode with no read pin, thus requiring 6 pins (D2..D7).

 Timer1 runs at the full CPU frequency of 16 MHz.
 This timer provides all the timing for